 Having the right bath products and tools to make bath time fun and simple is key.
 It’s important to be prepared and have the tools you need.

 - Pour spout.
 Having a kid-friendly pour spout that is designed to keep the water out of their face is a game-changer.
-Most kids will HATE having the water drip into their face.
+Most kids will HATE having water drip into their faces.
 This always brought on major tears in our household, so I got a pour spout and haven’t had any tears since!
 You can also use a squirt bottle if you don’t have a pour spout available.
-These also make for a fun toy they can play with when you’re done with washing their hair.
+These make for a fun toy they can play with when you’re done washing their hair.

 - Gentle tearless shampoo/body wash.
 I’ve had a few skin reactions with my sensitive skinned babies, so I stick to the most gentle and basic products.
 We’ve never had an issue with the Babyganics shampoo/body wash combo or Mustela gentle shampoo.
 Using a combo product is great until their hair is long enough to need something more targeted.
-(My crazy curly-haired babies definitely need something specific.)
+(My crazy curly-haired babies definitely need something specific now.)

 - Skip Hop Bath Set.
 If you’re looking for the water spout cover and the pour spout, this set has both of those products and MORE!
 It also includes an elbow pad and kneeler pad for your comfort (which shouldn’t be overlooked!)
 This set is a must-have for bath time fun in my opinion.

 - BUBBLE BATH!
 Bubbles are an obvious favorite to make bath time fun.
 Who doesn’t love bubbles?!
 Any bubbles work fine, but we like using a lot of bubbles.
-They go pretty quickly, so I like buying huge bottles from Amazon that are affordable, last a long time, and even have a lavender scent for a nice calming touch.
+They go pretty quickly, so I buy huge bottles from Amazon that are affordable, last a long time, and even have a lavender scent for a nice calming touch.

 BATH TIME HACKS

 - Bring their changing pad into the bathroom.
-After a fun and exciting bath, followed by cool towels and robes, it can be difficult to pin them down to put on a diaper, lotion, and clothes.
+After a fun and exciting bath, followed by awesome towels and robes, it can be difficult to pin them down to put on a diaper, lotion, and clothes.
 It can also be difficult wrapping them up and carrying a wet and squirmy child through the house into their room.
 Having the changing pad readily available makes it easy to lay them down and do your thing quickly and efficiently.

 - Warm their towel.
 Throwing their towel in the dryer before they get out can ease the temperature gap and give them that calm sense of comfort when getting out of the bath.
 Totally not necessary, but who doesn’t love a warm towel?!
 Kids are no exception!